-Cool.
+- Cool.
 Turns out there is this weird mashup between cool and “worth my time to go over and break the psychological engagement barrier with that brand.”
-Looking cool is an important thing, but not the only thing.
+Looking are not everything.
 You’ll see a lot of “cool” vehicles “for sale” on the internet because they were designed to do “cool” and nothing else.

 Not only do these three Cs shape our design process, they shaped how we went about hiring our designer.
 We looked for someone who could carefully integrate the campaign mission with the brand story, melding Cool, Communicate, and Convert onto a single page, within a single image.
 When we achieve that goal and deliver a brief wrapped around those tenets, brands go wild.

 (By the way, we found our designer in California.
 His name is Neil.
 Convinced him to move to NC.
 He’s amazing.
 Follow him on Instagram at @neildesigns)